 Cris Moore (1h 6m 31s):

-Right.
-I mean, so, and these things are at the heart of passionate disagreements that I don't expect to get resolved anytime soon.
+These things are at the heart of passionate disagreements that I don't expect to get resolved anytime soon.
 And I'm not an economist myself.
 So I'm not sure how informed my opinion is.

 Michael Garfield (1h 6m 45s):